Website icon Xpert.Digital

 Automation solutions in semiconductor and electronics production

-Automation solutions in semiconductor and electronics manufacturing- Image: Xpert.digital
+Automation solutions in semiconductor and electronics manufacturing – Image: Xpert.Digital

 Automation solutions in semiconductor and electronics production

-Current market development and trends
+Current market developments and trends

-Growth forecast for 2025
+Growth forecasts for 2025

 Technological drivers

-Core areas of automation in semiconductor production
+Key areas of automation in semiconductor manufacturing

 Wafer handling and robotics